Juancarlos407/Project-IAW-01-Hotel-Registry-PHP/README.md

 1.7.
 Checkbox control to accept the data protection policy

 1.8.
-A form control that includes all input data controls in the previous points and sends the page to a formValidation.php file when the user click on the submit button.
-Using the right method to not showing all parameters in the url.
+A form control that includes all input data controls in the previous points and sends the page to a formValidation.php when the user click on the submit button.
+Using the POST method to not showing all parameters in the url.

 ## Y otro archivo formValidation.php que se encarga de: